5 Important Post-Purchase Emails You Need to Drive Sales

 And yet, like the magical boy with the scarred forehead, post-purchase emails are incredibly powerful.

-Despite the statistics, most marketers give little time or thought to their post-purchase email sequences.
-They send a receipt and little else.
-This is crazy and misses out on a huge opportunity to convert new customers into recurring customers.
+Despite these statistics and the fact that it is seven times more expensive to acquire a new customer than to retain customer relationships, many companies send a receipt and little else.
+This is unbelievable, and misses out on a huge opportunity to increase customer retention rates and convert new buyers into recurring customers.

-In this post, we’re going to give you 5 key post purchase emails that will boost your conversions, nurture customers, and result in repeat sales.
+In this article, we’re going to outline the 6 post-purchase emails that will boost your conversions, nurture customers, and result in repeat sales.

 The first email should always be the confirmation of purchase.
 When people click “Buy”, they want to know that everything worked.
 That they didn’t just send money into the ether of the internet, never to hear from it again.
 Confirm that their order was received and that someone on the other end is doing something about it.